Deficiency Judgment: What Is It And How Does It Work?

 Deficiency Judgment Example

-Here’s how a deficiency judgment could work: Say you owe $150,000 on your mortgage.
-You might suffer a job loss or some other loss of income and can no longer afford your monthly mortgage payments.
-You stop making your payments.
-Eventually, your lender forecloses on your home and takes ownership of it.
+Let’s say you owe $150,000 on your mortgage and suffer a loss of income, making you unable to afford your monthly mortgage payments.
+If you stop making your payments, your lender eventually forecloses on your home and takes ownership of it.

-Say your lender sells your home for $130,000.
-This means it has lost $20,000 on the sale because you still owed your lender $150,000.
-If a court files a deficiency judgment against you, your lender can pursue that missing $20,000.
+If this were to happen, let’s say your lender sells your home for $130,000.
+This means the lender has lost $20,000 on the sale because you owed $150,000.
+If a court files a deficiency judgment against you, your lender can pursue that missing $20,000 from you.
 Your lender might also seek payment for any additional costs involved in the sale of your home or the foreclosure process.

 Get approved to refinance.